eddwebster/football_analytics/README.md

 The following Shiny App from Lars Maurath is a great tool for looking up publications [[link](https://larsmaurath.shinyapps.io/soccer-analytics-library/)].

 *    [Evaluating Soccer Player: from Live Camera to Deep Reinforcement Learning](https://arxiv.org/pdf/2101.05388.pdf) (2021) by Paul Garnier and [Théophane Gregoir](https://twitter.com/_TheoGreg).
 See the [`nayra`](https://github.com/DonsetPG/narya) library for code;
+*    [Game Plan: What AI can do for Football, and What Football can do for AI](https://arxiv.org/pdf/2011.09192.pdf) (2020) by Karl Tuyls, Shayegan Omidshafiei, Paul Muller, Zhe Wang, Jerome Connor, Daniel Hennes, Ian Graham, Will Spearman, Tim Waskett, and Dafydd Steele;
 *    [Routine Inspection: A Playbook for Corner Kicks](https://www.springerprofessional.de/en/routine-inspection-a-playbook-for-corner-kicks/18671052) (2020) by [Laurie Shaw](https://twitter.com/EightyFivePoint) and Sudarshan 'Suds' Gopaladesikan.
 See accompanying presentation at NESSIS 2020 [[link](https://www.youtube.com/watch?v=yfPC1O_g-I8)];
 *    [SoccerMap: A Deep Learning Architecture for Visually-Interpretable Analysis in Soccer](https://arxiv.org/pdf/2010.10202.pdf) (2020) by [Javier Fernández](https://twitter.com/JaviOnData) and [Luke Bornn](https://twitter.com/LukeBornn);